shagaba/jacksync/README.md

 # jackson-patch-sync

-Enables efficient communication and data synchronization between clients and and a server (or any set of nodes that share a resource).

 **Creating and applying patches**

-This project provides a library for producing and applying patches to Java objects.
+The project provides a library for producing and applying patches to Java objects.
 Inspired by RFC 6902 (JSON Patch) and RFC 7386 (JSON Merge Patch) written in Java, which uses Jackson at its core.

+The project can enable an efficient communication and data synchronization between clients and servers (or any set of nodes that share a resource).

 **Operations Inspired by RFC 6902 (JSON Patch) :**